andreww/fox/DoX/Compilation.md

 Because this dummy version of FoX contains nothing except empty subroutines, it compiles and links with all known Fortran 95 compilers, regardless of compiler bugs.

 To compile the dummy code, use the `--enable-dummy` switch.
-Note that currently the dummy code is only available for the WXML and WCML modules.
+Note that currently the dummy mode is not yet available for the DOM module.